HumanCellAtlas/data-store/README.md

 restricted access policy.
 This script also creates the user access key and stores it in an AWS Secrets Manager store.

-Note when executing the script above, ensure that the role/user used within AWS has IAM permissions to CreateUser
+**Note** when executing the script above, ensure that the role/user used within AWS is  authorized to perform: iam:CreateUser

 ## Using the HCA Data Store CLI Client